venkat4v/Python_advance_assignment/README.md

 "Thank you for bringing this to our attention.
 We want to make things right."
 "I'm here to help you find a solution that works for you."
 "I'm sorry for any inconvenience this has caused you."

+How can a sports team use data science to gain a competitive advantage, such as in player scouting or game strategy?